ShrezesUverse/UEFN_RocketRacing_TrackConverter/README.md

 ## How to run the converter?

+You need to download the source code of this repo to proceed.

 There are three methods, depends on your needs.

 ### Easiest
 Download the RR_Track_Converter **`.exe`**
-Copy your tracks in UEFN
+Copy your tracks in UEFN.
 **Launch `RR_Track_Converter.exe`.** A cmd window opens and says *"The NEW tracks are now on your clipboard."*
 Do the steps 3 and 4 above and you done.